NaszvadiG/cim-xa/README.md

 Intro
 -----------------

-This distribution includes zero-compilation, object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
+This distribution includes zero-compilation, object-oriented data and presentation layers together with Bootstrap 3.0 and many themes, supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
 [auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing] and PHPTI for simple painless template inhertiance.
 MongoDB support is included using CodeIgniter active record systax [i.e.: not Idiorm].